nimicent/watson-beat/README.md

 SOUNDATION
 ----------
-Using the image from Soundation above, you can import several MIDI files into Soundation
+Using the image from Soundation above in Step Three, you can import several MIDI files into Soundation
 <br></br>
 Open up Soundation for [Chrome](https://chrome.soundation.com/) or [Firefox](https://soundation.com/studio)!